 What’s the critical factor?
 Is the big, brawny, bald-headed bouncer that wouldn’t let you in the club last Friday night.
 You see, the critical factor determines what ideas can go in your mind, and which ones can’t.
 The problem with most other self-improvement methods is that they don’t get new ideas into your mind.
 The critical factor sends them out as if they were a 15 year-old with a fake, Montana-issued ID.
 Hypnosis helps put that bouncer to sleep, so new, positive ideas can reach the subconscious mind. (the big boss in charge doing the books upstairs)

-Selective thinking is just what is sounds.
+Selective thinking is just what it sounds like.
 When the critical factor is relaxed, it allows your mind to entertain only the ideas that support improving your life.
 It’s basically a state of relaxed (effortless) concentration in which positive ideas saturate the conscious and subconscious parts of your mind.

 What is your subconscious mind?